soacm/soacm/README.md

 <pre>

 ## My Projects
-<a href="https://project1-production-daee.up.railway.app/" rel="nofollow">My Futures Monitor</a>, a web application that monitors the price of the major stock indices from the USA and Europe
+<ul><a href="https://project1-production-daee.up.railway.app/" rel="nofollow">My Futures Monitor</a>, a web application that monitors the price of the major stock indices from the USA and Europe</ul>
-My COTindex, a Web API currently under development that analyses the Commitment of Traders data from the CFTC
+<ul>My COTindex, a Web API currently under development that analyses the Commitment of Traders data from the CFTC</ul>

 ## Contact me
 You can reach me at andreisovidiu@gmail.com